Jahill17/stocks-analysis/README.md

 *Refactored Code*

 The second step required me to refactor the existing VBA code and measure it's performance agaisnt the prior code.
 The main changes made were the creation of a ticker index and creation of three output arrays that were looped through.
-If you wish to see the script in more detail please refer to the developer tool window within the macro enabled excel file (VBA_Challenge.xlsm).
+If you wish to see the script in more detail please refer to the developer tool window within the macro enabled excel file [VBA Challenge File](VBA_Challenge.xlsm).

 The following screenshot shows the runtime using the refactored code for 2017 and 2018.